codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 To style the links, we've given them a nice class name `nav-link` which is very descriptive.
 But, what if we have another navigation bar in our webpage?
-By directly using the class name in CSS we've made it not able to be re-used.
+By directly using the class name in CSS, we've made it not able to be re-used.

 Fortunately, CSS allows us to combine Selectors to select elements more precisely and make class names able to be re-used.
 The snippet below is an